-Frequently Asked Questions About F1 Student Visa and Asylum
+Frequently Asked Questions About Asylum Applications for B1/B2 Tourist Visa Holders

 Entering the United States temporarily for tourism, business, or education is an exciting opportunity, but it requires strict adherence to ‘Non-Immigrant’ intent laws.
 Whether you are applying for a Visitor Visa (B-1/B-2), pursuing an academic degree with a Student Visa (F-1), or participating in an exchange program (J-1), the burden of proof lies on you to demonstrate strong ties to your home country.